 Money Saving Tips

 Don’t pay for banking privileges: There are too many free checking options out there to pay one penny in fees for the right to write a check or use a debit card.
-Many banks and credit unions simply require direct deposit or a minimum number of debit card uses per month to qualify for fee-free accounts.
+Many banks and credit unions simply require direct deposit or a minimum number of the debit card uses per month to qualify for fee-free accounts.

 Look for a value internet package.
 If you work from home, this might not be an option for you.
 However, most people have expensive internet speeds when they are only using it for their mobile devices.
 Cutting back can add some monthly savings, while the difference in internet speed may not be as noticeable as you think.